- 1st Mar 2024

 Data Preprocessing

-- Tokenization: Breaking down the text into individual words or tokens.
+- Tokenization: Decomposition of the text to single words or tokens.

-- Stemming/lemmatization: Reducing words to their root form to standardize variations and improve accuracy in sentiment classification.
+- Stemming/lemmatization: Converting words to their base form in order to standardize variation in words to enhance accuracy in sentiment classification.

 Feature Extraction